What Are Pronouns?

 Dummy Pronouns

-In this article, we have mentioned that pronouns should refer to something.
-But here is the thing, it is not always like this.
-Dummy pronouns are those pronouns that do not refer to anything.
+The general rule about pronouns is that they refer back to something, that is, an antecedent.
+But this is not always the case.
+Dummy pronouns are pronouns that do not refer to anything.
 In other words, dummy pronouns do not have antecedents as other pronouns do.
 They are words that act like pronouns, but do not replace a noun or noun phrase.

 There are two dummy pronouns in English.

-Dummy pronouns 'it' and 'there' are used on many occasions and they complete the meaning of the sentences.
-But remember, usually, the dummy pronoun 'there' refers to the existence of something.
+Dummy pronouns 'it' and 'there' are used on many occasions to complete the meaning of the sentences by providing a subject.
+The dummy pronoun 'there' refers to the existence of something and the dummy pronoun 'it' is used in sentences about time, date, and weather.
 Check out the examples for more clarification:

 Review